benhoskings1/benhoskings1.github.io/website_helper.md

 ## configuring a regular project
-the templae is stored in
+the template is stored in `includes/project_overview`